 11/15/15: Canções Profundas (Deep Songs) at Luso Food & Wine in White Center.
 Full traditional Portuguese dinner buffet before the concert.
 Presented by the Portuguese Club of Seattle.

-9/25 - 26/15: Premier of Canções Profundas (Deep Songs), the huge project about the Azores that I've been obsessed with for the past four years.
-Chapel Performance Space, Seattle.
+9/25 - 26/15: Premier of Canções Profundas (Deep Songs) at Chapel Performance Space, Seattle.
 Project blog here.

 7/30/15: Live version of Chamber Music for Noise Yoga at the Frye Art Museum in Seattle, using a recording of the museum's empty Salon as source material.